cpthsv - Man Page

 Description

-The cpthsv utility reads the RGB colour palette in the input, converts its colours to the HSV colour-space, modifies these values in some simple ways, then converts back to RGB colour space and outputs a cpt file.
+The cpthsv utility reads a colour palette, converts its colours to HSV (if needed), modifies these values in some simple ways, converts back to the original colour-space (if needed) and writes the result.
 So cpthsv can (de)saturate, brighten, darken or hue-shift.

 The hue value is taken to be between 0 and 360, while the saturation and value components are taken to be between 0 and 1,